ssigurdsson/ssigurdsson.github.io/_pages/about.md

 My current work involves the use of various microfabrication tools and techniques to process micro-scale implantable electronic devices for interfacing with the nervous system.
 I also do subsequent testing of these devices in rodents to assess their in-vivo functionality.

-I am also interested in computer programming.
-A list of my projects may be found under the Projects section above.
+Throughout my studies, I have put a considerable emphasis on computer science coursework.
+In addition to my academic work experiences, I have done a lot of programming in a competitive setting, and I have got a few meaty projects under my belt (some of which are available under the projects section above).